What chronic stress is doing to your sex life

 These may seem simple, maybe even obvious, but can be surprisingly difficult in practice.
 It can feel uncomfortable to focus on yourself at first, and many people will find any excuse they can to not.
 But I can assure you, if you focus on some healthy habits for YOURSELF that they will unlock so much more in your day-to-day life than you realize.
 From just an overall happier outlook to a deeper connection with yourself/your body (and in turn your partner).

 If you’re feeling like you need more balance in your life, I’m here to help.
+You deserve to take care of yourself and nourish both your yin and yang energy so you can get back to a pleasure-filled life.

 Previous